Group fairness in dynamic refugee assignment: Algorithm with Distribution-Dependent Vanishing Regret

+We show in Appendix~\ref{app:abp-lowerbound} that the convergence rate of $\tilde{O}(1/\sqrt{T})$ is unimprovable for both global regret and {ex-post} $g-$regret\footnote{Some recent literature focuses on when stronger convergence rates cannot be obtained \cite{besbes2022multi,jiang2022degeneracy}, with a focus on particular types of indiscrete distributions; in contrast, our lower bound reflects ones in \cite{freund2019good} with particular groups having $o(T)$ arrivals with high probability.} and thus the regret of $\textsc{Amplified Bid Price Control}$ vanishes at a near-optimal rate.
+However, this property is distribution-dependent and relies on a scaling regime where group sizes scale linearly with the number of arrivals.
+Such a regime might not be an appropriate model in practice where we frequently observe ``small'' groups.\footnote{\emph{E.g.}, in the U.S., out of 1,175 cases, 12 out of 26 groups defined by country of origin have a handful of cases} To address this limitation we derive distribution-independent guarantees in Section~\ref{sec:cons}.

-Our starting point towards proving the theorems is to analyze the global and group objectives when case $t$ is always assigned to location $J^{\BP}(t)$ irrespective of capacities.
-The objectives resulting from such an assignment have strong guarantees as we show in Lemma~\ref{lem:bp-property-obj} and~\ref{lem:bp-property-fair} using KKT conditions on $\bolds{\mu}^\star,\bolds{\lambda}^\star$ and concentration arguments (see Appendix~\ref{app:bp-property} for full proofs). \begin{lemma} For any $t$: $\expect{w_{t,J^{\BP}(t)}} \geq \expect{O^\star}$. \end{lemma}
+\textbf{Proof Sketch of Lemmas~\ref{lem:bid-price-global} and \ref{lem:bid-price-group}.} Our starting point towards proving the lemmas is to analyze the global and group objectives when case $t$ is always assigned to location $J^{\BP}(t)$ irrespective of capacities.
+The objectives resulting from such an assignment have strong guarantees as we show in Lemma~\ref{lem:bp-property-obj} and~\ref{lem:bp-property-fair} using KKT conditions on $\bolds{\mu}^\star,\bolds{\lambda}^\star$ and concentration arguments (see Appendix~\ref{app:bp-property} for full proofs).
+We drop the dependence on the feature distribution $\set{P}$ in $p_g(\set{P})$ when clear from context. \begin{lemma} We have $\sum_{t \in [T]}\expect{w_{t,J^{\BP}(t)}} \geq T\expect{O^\star}$. \end{lemma}

 \begin{lemma} For any $t$ and $g$: $\expect{w_{t,J^{\BP}(t)}\mid g(t)=g} \geq \expect{O_g} - \sqrt{\frac{1}{p_g T}}$. \end{lemma} Of course, ignoring capacities is unlikely to yield a feasible solution since we have hard capacity constraints.
 However, until some location runs out of capacity, \textsc{ABP} follows exactly these assignments.
 As a result, we want to bound the first time when a location's capacity is depleted; we denote this time by $\Temp$.
-The following lemma shows that, with high probability, this event occurs in the last $\Delta^{\BP}:=\hat{s}_{\min}^{-1}\sqrt{\frac{1}{2}T\ln\left(\frac{M+2}{\delta}\right)}$ periods.
+The following lemma shows that, with high probability, this event occurs in the last $\Delta^{\BP}:= \frac{\sqrt{\frac{1}{2}T\ln\left(\frac{M+2}{\delta}\right)}}{\hat{s}_{\min}}$ periods.
 The proof uses that, in expectation, $J^{\BP}$ assigns at most~$s_j$ cases to each location $j$.
 Hence, by concentration arguments, \textsc{ABP} uses at most $\hat{s}_j t + O(\sqrt{t\ln(\nicefrac{1}{\delta})})$ capacity in a location $j$ up to case $t$, and the algorithm does not deplete capacity in any location until assigning about $T-O(\sqrt{T\ln(\nicefrac{1}{\delta})})$ cases (see Appendix~\ref{app:bpc-temp} for a full proof).